DonnYep/CosmosFramework/README.md

 - **Editor** : Editor provides methods to retrieve objects and components commonly used in Hierarchy, and EditorConfig provides the ability to automatically create code headers for code generation.

-- **QuarkAsset** : QuarkAsset is a set of AssetBundle resource management solutions.
-Editor mode and AB mode can be quickly switched between, and AB dependency issues are automatically handled when loading resources.
-Download support for large file breakpoints.
-Loading can be done by resource name without passing in the full address.
-If the resource is renamed, it will be loaded fully qualified by filename + suffix.

 - **FutureTask**:Asynchronous task detection, supports multi-threaded and concurrent asynchronous progress detection.
 The detection function needs to be passed in Func<bool> format, and asynchronous detection ends when the condition returns true; Note: FutureTask itself is not a concurrent process, and cannot execute asynchronous tasks instead of a concurrent process.
 The await/async syntax is not supported at the moment.

 - **Pool**:Pool data structure.
 Includes thread-safe and non-thread-safe types.
 Object pools, reference pools and cache pools of other modules in the framework are implemented using "Pool".